 Serious hypersensitivity reactions, including angioedema and urticaria (each ≤0.1%), occurred in the TALTZ group in clinical trials.
 Anaphylaxis, including cases leading to hospitalization, has been reported in post marketing use with TALTZ [see ADVERSE REACTIONS].
 If a serious hypersensitivity reaction occurs, discontinue TALTZ immediately and initiate appropriate therapy.

 Inflammatory Bowel Disease

 Prior to initiating therapy with TALTZ, consider completion of all age appropriate immunizations according to current immunization guidelines.
 Avoid use of live vaccines in patients treated with TALTZ.
-No data are available on the response to live or inactive vaccines.
+No data are available on the response to live vaccines.

 Carcinogenesis, Mutagenesis, Impairment Of Fertility

 Animal studies have not been conducted to evaluate the carcinogenic or mutagenic potential of TALTZ.
 Moreover published literature is mixed on potential effects on malignancy risk due to the inhibition of IL-17A activity, the pharmacological action of TALTZ.
 Some published literature suggests that IL-17A directly promotes cancer cell invasion, suggesting a potential beneficial effect by TALTZ, whereas other reports indicate IL-17A promotes T-cell mediated tumor rejection, suggesting a potential adverse effect by TALTZ.
 However, neutralization of IL-17A with TALTZ has not been studied in these models.
 Depletion of IL-17A with a neutralizing antibody inhibited tumor development in mice, suggesting a potential beneficial effect by TALTZ.
 The relevance of experimental findings in mouse models for malignancy risk in humans is unknown.